Lauren C. Howe © All rights reserved.

-I earned my doctorate in Social Psychology from Stanford University in 2017, where I was the Shaper Family Stanford Interdisciplinary Graduate Fellow.
-With my colleagues at Stanford, I worked on projects exploring aspects of social relationships and trust in experts.
+I earned my PhD in Social Psychology from Stanford University, where I was the Shaper Family Stanford Interdisciplinary Graduate Fellow, supervised by Benoît Monin.
+At Stanford, I explored aspects of social relationships and trust in experts.
 Click here to read my speech on embracing your own expertise from the Stanford Psychology Department's graduation ceremony!

-As an undergraduate, I double majored in Psychology and German Language and Literature at the University of Virginia, where I had the pleasure of working with Jon Haidt and Tim Wilson.
+As an undergraduate, I double majored in Psychology and German Language and Literature at the University of Virginia, working with Jon Haidt and Tim Wilson.
 After graduating, I spent a year abroad on a Fulbright English Teaching Assistantship in Reutlingen, Germany.

-Beyond research and teaching, I love to spend my time writing about science for the popular press, participating in book clubs, and learning about local history.
-Hiking and watching so-bad-they're-good-again movies are two of my favorite pastimes.
+Beyond research and teaching, I love to spend my time writing about science for the popular press, reading fiction, swimming, and learning about local history.
+Hiking in the Swiss mountains and watching so-bad-they're-good-again movies are two of my favorite pastimes.

 LATEST NEWS AND EVENTS

 March 2023.
 My innovative teaching focused on students tackling human challenges in the future of work is featured in the University of Zurich news.

 September 2022.
 My paper on how exposing flaws can sometimes help entrepreneurs win over investors is covered in The Times.

 June 2022.
 I'm honored to have been selected for the OB Division AOM Meeting "Best Paper with Entrepreneurship Implications Award!"

 March 2022.
 To attract and retain talent, leaders can create "passion opportunities" to help employees pursue out-of-work passions.
 To find out how, see my Harvard Business Review article.